 develops your endurance and is great for burning calories

-This high-intensity interval training (HIIT) will really get you going and put your endurance to the test!
+HIIT is high-intensity interval training that will really get you going and put your endurance to the test!

 The session starts with a warm-up, raising your BPM and preparing your body for the workout that lies ahead.
 The rest of the session, as the name suggests, takes place in intervals where you vary between intensive and very effective aerobic exercises (running, jumping, thrusts, etc.) and less intense exercises that nevertheless still require you to make an effort.